 The resources available to entrants and the dedication and diligence they have shown in ensuring their work is brought to public attention will also be taken into account.

 The judges have the right to reject an entry, and their decisions are final.

-The 2018 award finalists will be announced at the Clarion Awards, with the winner to be revealed at the 2018 LGAQ Annual Conference to be held in Brisbane, 29-31 October.
+The 2019 award finalists will be announced later in the year, and the winner will be revealed at the 2019 LGAQ Annual Conference to be held in Cairns, 14-16 October.

 Download an entry form - please have ready the following details:

 - An overall title for your entry (to be used in all publicity)